-Dental Exams and Radiographs
+Dental Examinations and Radiographs

 We first review your health and dental history to assess how your medical conditions may affect your dental health.
 We want to know about your past dental problems and any current concerns you have with your teeth and mouth.

-We then examine your mouth visually, using dental equipment such as mouth mirrors, dental explorers, and high intensity lights.
+We then examine your mouth visually, using dental equipment such as mouth mirrors, dental explorers and high intensity lights.
 We will look for cracked and decayed teeth, as well as any faulty restorations (fillings and crowns).

 Additionally, we take diagnostic x-rays to reveal any other hidden problems, especially in the areas below the gums.
 An intraoral full mouth radiographic series is recommended for all patients to evaluate decay, bone levels and any pathology in the jaws.
-We ideally would like to have these on all adult patients and they should be updated every five years.
+We ideally like to have these on all adult patients and they should be updated every five years.
 Bitewing, or annual check-up x-rays, are typically taken every twelve months.

 Routine dental cleanings are important to maintaining good oral health.
 Professional cleaning by a dental hygienist removes mineralized plaque that may develop even with careful brushing and flossing, particularly in areas that are difficult to reach.
 It is recommended you go in for cleanings at least once every six months to prevent gingivitis.

 You can expect your dental cleaning to last between 30 minutes to an hour.
 Typically, a trained hygienist does the cleaning and the dentist comes in for an exam at the end.
 Most people find that dental cleanings are relatively painless and do not cause much discomfort.
 During in office teeth cleaning, the hygienist removes plaque and tartar from tooth surfaces.
 This can be performed by hand or with electronic scalers.
 Typically the hygienist will clean into the pockets of the gums to remove any plaque buildup there.
 Polishing the teeth at the end will remove residual plaque and "buff" the teeth to brighten your smile.